oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 Allow group <GROUP-NAME> to read keys in compartment <ENCRYPTION-KEYS-COMPARTMENT-NAME>
 Allow group <GROUP-NAME> to use key-delegate in compartment <ENCRYPTION-KEYS-COMPARTMENT-NAME>
 ```
-If images are not in the same compartment as the instances themselves, add this policy statement.
+If (custom) images are not in the same compartment as the instances themselves, add this policy statement:

 ```
 Allow group <GROUP-NAME> to read instance-images in compartment <IMAGE-COMPARTMENT-NAME>